EanNewton/FamBot/README.md

 # About <a name = "about"></a>

 I initially created this bot to address a problem I saw occurring frequently: Twitch was helping to connect people from all over the globe, which is a wonderful thing, but it brought the problem of communicating across all those disparate places.
 A streamer would say something like, "Hey friends!
 I'll be streaming every Tuesday at 6:00PM!" but when exactly that 6:00PM on Tuesday actually is would be different for people located in London vs New York vs Melbourne.
 I wanted a simple and intuitive way for anyone to find out when it would occur for them with a single command.

 The project has been growing and adding features as requested since then.
+If there's a change you'd like to see feel free to issue a Pull Request or contact me.

 Invite the bot to your server: https://discord.com/api/oauth2/authorize?client_id=663696399862595584&permissions=8&scope=bot